inspired777/SortingAlgorithms/README.md

 # SortingAlgorithms
-Six sorting alogorithms in Java.
+Three sorting alogorithms in Java.
 They are tested via TestClass.

+Three more algs will be added later